ejagoda14/evvie_crispr_scripts/README.md

 7. **_umi_threshold_hist_log10.png** - hisogram of number of minimum guide umis needed to assign each guide to a cell
 8. **_assinged_vs_not_assinged_umis_cdf.png** - per cell CDF plot of ratio of guide umis per cell that were attributed to an assigned guide vs a non-assigned guide (ambient rna)
 9. **_assinged_vs_not_assinged_umis_boxplot.png** - boxplot of ratio of guide umis per cell that were attributed to an assigned guide vs a non-assigned guide (ambient rna)

-4. modify the header of the "_perturb_status.txt" to make it useable for the MAST snakemake